issoftwaretools13/repoD/readme.md

 ### Method 7.1: to send the parsed xml file data to vehicle to get the status of the list of faults, call the function below
     LiveData<ArrayList<ErrorCodeModel>> dtcErrorCode = balBTDongleLib.scanDtcErrorCode(ecuRecord);

     # the parameter is: ECURecord ecuRecord
+    # Note:
-    # Note: On call of this method it will parse the xml one time per session and on time out it will post the empty arraylist and immediately return the Live data
+	1) On call of this method it will parse the xml one time per session and on time out it will post the empty arraylist and immediately return the Live data
+	2) This Live data method will return ArrayList<ErrorCodeModel>.

 ### Method 7.2: to get the list to DTC status types and show them on UI before clearing DTC, call the function below
     ArrayList<DtcStatusType> dtcStatusTypeList = balBTDongleLib.getDtcStatusTypeList();